Electron neural closure for turbulent magnetosheath simulations: energy channels: Results

 The conclusion from Figure~\ref{fig:ablation_T2D10c1} is that test set B1 is less sensitive towards the collection of ablation models.
 The worst-performing (marginally) model is \textit{noE}, for instance the \textit{default} results in $R^2 = 0.82$ for $p_\perp$, while \textit{noE} yields $0.73$.
 Likewise \textit{default} model yields $R^2 = 0.75$ for $p_\|$, while \textit{noE} gives $0.68$.
 The effect is strongest for diagonal components.
-This indicates that the Electric field contains useful information for predicting the heating of plasma, albeit marginally.
-On the other hand, when the same set of models is applied to test set A0, a different picture is observed in Figure~\ref{fig:ablation_data}.
+This indicates that the {e}lectric field contains useful information for predicting the heating of plasma, albeit marginally.
+On the other hand, when the same set of models is applied to test set {A}, a different picture is observed in Figure~\ref{fig:ablation_data}.
 The most noticeable is the complete reversal of the performance of the \textit{noE} model, which turns out to be the most performant model for the diagonal part of the pressure tensor.
 For instance, it yields $R^2 = 0.75$ for $p_\perp$, while \textit{default} only results in $R^2 = 0.47$.
 Similarly, \textit{default} yields $R^2 = 0.61$ for $p_\|$, while \textit{noE} yields $R^2 = 0.61$.
 The worst-performing model is \textit{Jtot} with $R^2=0.15$ for $p_\|$ and $R^2 = 0.25$ for $p_\perp$.
 The off-diagonal components of the pressure tensor are largely unaffected.
-The conclusion that can also be drawn from Figure~\ref{fig:ablation_comparison} is that \textit{noE} is the most statistically robust model; therefore, we use it for the remainder of the manuscript.
+The conclusion that can also be drawn from Figure~\ref{fig:ablation_comparison} is that \textit{noE} is the most statistically robust model; therefore, we use it for the remainder of the manuscript. {We provide the following explanation for why $noE$ model performs better.
+Run A has a much less noisy electric field than runs B1-B6.
+This means there is a significant shift in the distribution of $\mathbf E$ when comparing A and B. The currently used 4$\times $4 box filter was insufficient to address this problem; thus, we propose dropping $\mathbf E$ from the predictors. }